yxleong/NTUST-assignments/OOP/Coursework1101_ClassInheritance/README.md

 }
 ```

-## Input:
+## Input
-No Input for this problem, but the different main function will be changed to test your code.
+No input for this problem, but the different main function will be changed to test your code.
 ```
 main.in
 ```

-## Output:
+## Output
 Depends on the output of testing main function.
 ```
 sample.out